Select Your Home Region

 - BW, London

 25 island-style cottages sit among casuarina and coconut trees, bordering the beach.
-Each has a high woven coconut-grass ceiling and a comfy double bed, romantically draped with mosquito nets and the softest Indian cotton sheets.
+Each has a high woven coconut-grass ceiling and a comfy double bed, romantically draped with mosquito nets and the softest cotton sheets.
 The private bathroom opens onto a private courtyard.
 A sitting area is equipped with a mini-fridge, while private verandas face the sea.
 The newly renovated Beach Villa (325 m² in size) has an extended sea facing private deck with an outdoor sitting and dining area.
 The villa also has a plunge pool and a sala day bed.
-If you are travelling with children, the Family Villa has a master bedroom and two additional twin beds.
+If you are travelling with children, the Family cottage has a master bedroom and two additional twin beds.

 GMT +4 hours